dipdowel/graph1_wasm_demo/web-files/docs/content004.md

+# Colors
-# RGBA model + Alpha Context + Color Adapters
+## RGBA model + Alpha Context<br />+ Color Adapters

-## RGBA
+### RGBA
 Graph1 supports basic [alpha blending](https://en.wikipedia.org/wiki/Alpha_compositing), which is the process of combining a foreground and background colors based on the transparency ([alpha channel](https://en.wiktionary.org/wiki/alpha_channel)) of the foreground, creating a composite color. <br /><br />

-Graph1 internally uses the [RGBA color model](https://en.wikipedia.org/wiki/RGBA_color_model), where each color is composed of four channels: red, green, blue, and alpha.
-Each channel is 8 bits in size (ranging from 0 to 255), making the complete color a 32-bit integer.
+Graph1 internally uses the [RGBA color model](https://en.wikipedia.org/wiki/RGBA_color_model), where each color is composed of four channels: red, green, blue, and alpha.<br />
+Each channel is 8 bits in size (values: 0-255), making the complete color a 32-bit integer.
 In Graph1, the `u32` type is almost always used to represent colors.
 The alpha channel controls the transparency level, enabling blending and opacity effects. <br /><br />

-## Alpha Context
+### Alpha Context
 Let's now look at another subcontext called `AlphaContext`.
 It's a part of the `GraphContext` struct and is responsible for managing the alpha blending settings.
 It's probably the simplest subcontext in Graph1, as it only has two properties:
 - `enabled` — a boolean value that turns alpha blending on or off.
 - `method` — an enum that defines the blending method.

+If alpha is enabled (`AlphaContext::enabled == true`), any function in Graph1 that supports alpha blending will use the alpha channel of a foreground pixel to blend it with the background.
+If alpha is disabled, the alpha channel is simply ignored.<br /><br />

-### Blend methods
+#### Blend methods
 As of 2024, Graph1 supports two blending methods:
 - `AlphaMethod::Int` — uses only integers for all the calculations.
     - This method is somewhat faster, especially on systems where floating-point operations are expensive.